 - Reduce per capita consumption of sugar-sweetened beverages

 The project will adopt a collective impact approach whereby a group of stakeholders from different sectors commit to a common agenda for solving a complex social problem.
-There are five conditions of success that together lead to meaningful results.
-These being:
+There are five conditions of success that together lead to meaningful results:

-- shared agreement on the ways success will be measured and reported on;
+- Come to a shared agreement on the ways success will be measured and reported.

-- backbone support (an independent, funded staff resource dedicated to the initiative to coordinate the activities).
+- Provide backbone support including an independent, funded staff-member dedicated to the initiative to co-ordinate the activities.